sagemath/sagewiki_to_gh-2022-10-10/days67.md

 === When & Where ===

-Sage-Days 67 will be held in '''UQAM''' and '''Montreal Convention center''' (Palais des congrès)  during the 2015 !PyCon sprints '''April 13-16''', it is a satellite event to !PyCon which is organized as follows:
+Sage-Days 67 will be held in '''UQAM''' AND '''Montreal Convention center''' (Palais des congrès)  during the 2015 !PyCon sprints '''April 13-16''', it is a satellite event to !PyCon which is organized as follows:

  * April 8-9 Tutorials
  * April 10-12 Main conference